Steel: Definition, Composition, Types, Properties, and ...

 Medium Carbon Steel

-Medium carbon steel is a steel grade with a carbon content ranging from 0.3% to 0.6%.
-This steel grade balances strength and toughness, making it suitable for gears, axles, and crankshaft applications.
+Medium carbon steel, with a carbon content spanning 0.3% to 0.6%, strikes a balance between strength and toughness, making it suitable for gears, axles, and crankshaft applications.

 High Carbon Steel